-Paul, the Apostle of Christ is already captivating audiences in the USA where it launched on March 23, 2018.
-The film can be seen in UK Cinemas from March 30th.
-An American minister, Rev Michael Layne shares his thoughts on the film.
+Paul, the Apostle of Christ has captivated cinema audiences in the USA and the UK.It is now available for purchase on Blu-Ray Combo Pack and Digital.
+Buy Now.
+American minister, Rev Michael Layne shares his thoughts on the film.

 After viewing the new movie, Paul, Apostle of Christ, I was moved by not only the scenes but, the message that came to life.
 The writer of this film, Andrew Hyatt, says a lot of Bible study went into the making of the film and it appears that is correct.